Paige Turco: Career

 In March 2014, Turco began starring as a series regular in The CW post-apocalyptic drama series, The 100.
 In the same year, she also was cast as the lead character's wife in CBS's NCIS: New Orleans.

 Personal life

 Turco is Roman Catholic.
-She married Irish actor Jason O'Mara in 2003 and they have one child together, David (born in February 2004; named in honor of Turco's father, who died when she was an infant).
-On June 19, 2017, the couple announced that they had separated on May 1, 2017, and that Turco had filed for divorce.
-She also sought joint custody of their son David and spousal support.
+She was married to Irish actor Jason O'Mara from 2003 to 2017.
+They have one child together, David (born in February 2004; named after Turco's father, who died when she was an infant).